Optimal investment under partial information and robust VaR-type constraint: Abstract

 \section{Abstract}

-The present paper extends the literature on utility maximization by combining the framework of partial information and (robust) regulatory constraints.
-Partial information is characterized by the fact that the stock price itself is observable to the optimizing financial institution, but the outcome of the market price of risk $\theta$ is unknown to the institution.

-The regulator builds the same or a different belief about the market price of risk as the financial institution.
-The solution to our optimization problem takes the same form as in the full information case: the optimal wealth can be expressed as a decreasing function of the state price density, and the regulatory threshold is ensured in the intermediate economic states.
-The main difference lies in the terminal state price density depending on the entire evolution of the estimated market price of risk $\hat{\theta}(s)$.
-The subjective evaluation of the regulatory constraint influences the width of the ensured region. \\
+This paper extends the utility maximization literature by combining partial information and (robust) regulatory constraints.
+Partial information is characterized by the fact that the stock price itself is observable by the optimizing financial institution, but the outcome of the market price of the risk $\theta$ is unknown to the institution.
+The regulator develops either a congruent or distinct perception of the market price of risk in comparison to the financial institution when imposing the Value-at-Risk (VaR) constraint.
+We also discuss a robust VaR constraint in which the regulator uses a worst-case measure.
+The solution to our optimization problem takes the same form as in the full information case: optimal wealth can be expressed as a decreasing function of state price density.
+The optimal wealth is equal to the minimum regulatory financing requirement in the intermediate economic states.
+The key distinction lies in the fact that the price density in the final state depends on the overall evolution of the estimated market price of risk, denoted as $\hat{\theta}(s)$ or that the upper boundary of the intermediate region exhibits stochastic behavior. \\